robitex/g-barcode/README.md

 Code example
 ============
-To draw the barcode corresponding to the text ´0123456789´ you must insert the macro in a ´tikzpicture´ or in a ´pgfpicture´ LaTeX environment:
+To draw the barcode corresponding to the text `0123456789` you must insert the macro in a `tikzpicture` or in a `pgfpicture` LaTeX environment:
 ````
 \begin{tikzpicture}
 \pgfbarcode{0123456789}